pointvy/pointvy/README.md

 cd pointvy
 ```

-Build the image and name id *pointvy*.
+Build the image and name it *pointvy*.
+(Don't forget the point in the command.)

 ```bash
 docker build . -t pointvy